 An education programme was fundamental to Armonico Consort from the outset.
 Christopher explains,

 “We were asked by a county music service not to form a children’s choir, which struck me as odd as there were so many young people and so few opportunities.
-We ignored them, and in 2007 founded our first AC Academy after-school choir.
-There are now six with a total membership of almost 300.”
+We ignored them, and in 2007 founded our first AC Academy after-school choir and they’ve been going strong ever since.”

 Alongside this was an in-school programme: